OxCGRT/covid-policy-tracker/README.md

 ### Our working paper has more information

 We have published a [working paper](https://www.bsg.ox.ac.uk/research/publications/variation-government-responses-covid-19) with our methodology, data collection protocols, and description of the individual indicators.
+(Although the most up-to-date description of indicators is always in the [codebook](documentation/codebook.md).)

 ### Stringency index